syd711/vpin-studio/LINUX-SERVER.md

 ## Things to know

+- **The server always uses `resources/system-linux.properties` on Linux**, never `resources/system.properties` (that file is only read on Windows/macOS).
+If the file is missing, or `visualPinball.installationDir`, `visualPinball.executable`, `visualPinball.configFile` or `visualPinball.tablesFolder` is set but does not resolve to an existing path, the server logs every problem it found and stops instead of starting with an incomplete configuration.
 - **VPX rewrites `VPinballX.ini` when it exits.** Settings changed in the client while a table is running are lost.
 Change them while VPX is stopped.
 - The server launches tables with `-Play <table>` (or `-PovEdit`).
 The standalone builds reject the